microsoft/pxt/common-docs/faq.md

 ## Can I use Extensions when I'm not connected to the internet?

-Yes, it is possible to save Extensions.
+Yes, it is possible to save Extensions so that your programs can still use them when you're offline.
 Follow [these instructions](/offline#extensions).

 ## What happens when I clear the browser's cache and temporary files? #clear-data